-May 2015 Prayer Letter
+March 2016 Prayer Letter

 Dear Friends & Family,

-February 2015 Prayer Letter
+December 2015 Prayer Letter

 Dear Friends & Family,

-New Believer at Grace City Bangkok
+Grace City Bangkok church camp

-December 2014 Prayer Letter
+October 2015 Prayer Letter

 Dear Friends & Family,

-Grace City Bangkok Church
+Grace City Church, Bangkok

-October 2014 Prayer Letter
+August 2015 Prayer Letter

 Donation Address